UPPMAX/programming_formalisms/docs/misc/faq.md

 Within your IDE, you will need:

 - To develop Python code as part of a Python package
-- To use `git` for version control
+- To use Git for version control

 ### How do I know I have a good Zoom setup?